Skip to main content

-William Kurtz's blog
+William Kurtz's Blog

 After the Civil War, the University of Virginia and its alumni played a leading role in propagating the mythology of the Lost Cause.
 Determined to “vindicate the character of the South,” they defended secession, valorized Confederate soldiers, and declared the postwar experiment in biracial democracy a failure.
 Few alumni challenged this culture of Confederate orthodoxy, and even fewer openly defended Reconstruction.
 Among those who did, however, was Alexander Rives, an eccentric but fiercely principled Charlottesville jurist.

 The vast majority of UVA alumni opposed Reconstruction and worked to dismantle its achievements.
 As political and cultural leaders, they played a major role in reasserting white supremacy and constructing the southern “Lost Cause” memory of the war.
 Even most UVA Unionists were political conservatives who fiercely defended the South’s racial hierarchy.
-Once the war was over, Unionists like William M. Fishback and James O.
+Once the war was over, Unionists like William M. Fishback and James O. Broadhead called for reconciliation with former Confederates and demanded strict Black Codes to limit African American freedom.

 Like most nineteenth-century Americans, UVA’s Unionists were mainly political moderates who hoped to restore rather than radically alter the Union.
 Many, for example, supported emancipation as a military necessity but hoped to keep southern society essentially unchanged.
 For a few alumni, however, the war and its aftermath were radicalizing experiences that forced them to cast off old convictions.
 For men like Benjamin F. Dowell, the only way to permanently preserve the Union was to punish Confederate leaders, empower African Americans, and dramatically reconstruct the southern states.

-James T. S. Taylor Reports the Civil War (Part 4)
+• James T. S. Taylor Reports the Civil War (Part 4)

 In his fourth letter from the front, Sergeant Taylor describes a general inspection of the 2nd USCT and subsequent festivities that took place on January 22, 1865.
 He closes his letter with a heartfelt plea for the Black men of his regiment to be allowed to rise to the rank of commissioned officers.
 “Are we still to be deprived of all those rights and privileges which, by our sacrifices, we justly merit?”
 Taylor asks.
 Only around 100 Black soldiers were ever commissioned during the war.